|

 To develop writing you might choose to use

+Diary writing is an ideal way to develop your child's interest in literacy, especially if they have the chance to choose their own special diary with you!
 By providing your child with a diary, they can begin to record daily events and write their own sentences.
-You may wish to sit with your child every other day and write their diary together.
-This way you give your child the opportunity to explore writing themselves but also give them the guidance they need to progress.
-Whilst writing encourage your child to sound out words and think about the letter sounds that build up each word.
+You may decide to sit with your child each day and write their diary together, or if time does not permit, once a week.
+This way you give your child the opportunity to explore writing themselves but also give them the guidance and support they need to progress.
+Writing for a purpose is powerful; keeping a record of their daily life and activities is interesting and meaningful to a child.
+When your child is writing encourage them to sound out words and think about the letter sounds that make up each word.
+Provide them with a list of tricky words to help them with their diary writing and develop confidence.

-A simple way to develop your child’s writing in a meaningful context is to get them to write the weekly shopping list.
-This is a meaningful context for them to write and allows them to see the purpose and importance of writing.
+A simple way to develop your child's writing in a meaningful context is to encourage them to help you write the weekly shopping list.
+This is a purposeful context for writing and allows your child to see the importance of writing skills for everyday life.
 Encourage your child to sound out words as accurately as they can.
-Only correct your child if the word is not phonetically plausible and you are unable to make it out.
-You may decide to teach them one new word a week, so they are learning how to spell more complex words correctly.
-When you go shopping encourage your child to read out the items on the list.
+Only correct your child if the word is not phonetically plausible and you are unable to read it, otherwise you may find your child looses confidence if they are continually corrected.
+You may decide to teach your child one new word a week, so they are learning how to spell more complex words correctly.
+When you go shopping encourage your child to read out the items on their list.

 |